aniketpathak028/zettelkasten/content/3-Resources/tech/k8s/kubernetes.md

 `the k8s docs are your bible to learn anything about k8s`

+rule of thumb:
+`to learn about any command always use the cli with --help subcommand if it is present (most linux cli tools have it!) only if it doesn't explain very well go to the docs 🙂`

 what is k8s?
 - after containerization came into picture, people started containerizing apps inside VMs and to scale it, multiple VM copies were created.
 - Bottleneck?